mbridak/not1mm/README.md

 from the start of the call string.
 The local log and telnet columns will show matches of any length appearing anywhere in the string.

+Clicking on any of these items will change the callsign field.

 ![Check Window](https://github.com/mbridak/not1mm/raw/master/pic/checkwindow.png)

 ## Remote VFO